 This post is also available in: Svenska

 Chickenpox is a highly contagious viral disease.
-It manifests as fever and fluid-filled blisters that affects virtually all unvaccinated children in Sweden.
+Its symptoms are fever and fluid-filled blisters that affects virtually all unvaccinated children in Sweden.
 The blisters itch and can be found all over the body.
 The incubation period for chickenpox is 2-3 weeks and it can be spread before the disease has broken out.
-Chickenpox often has a rather mild course, but sometimes there are complications.
+Chickenpox is often mild, but sometimes there are complications.

 How do I recognize chickenpox?

-You can often tell when your child has been exposed to chickenpox infection.
-After 2-3 healthy weeks (incubation period) there comes the fever, cough and sometimes whiny or sore body.
-After one or two days, comes the rash.
+Chickenpox symptoms are quite obvious, so you can often tell when your child has been exposed to the infection.
+After 2-3 healthy weeks (during the incubation period) your child will get a fever, cough and will begin to complain or have a sore body.
+After one or two days, the rash appears.
 The first red dots will develop into fluid-filled blisters within a day.
 They sit one by one on a red base.
 The number of blisters differ between children.
 Some get it all over their body while others get only a few.
 Some people get so few that it doesn’t even show.

-The more the child scratches, the more itchy the chickenpox gets.
-In addition, bacterial infections (similar to impetigo) are likely to occur and, when you scratch, you also increase the risk of scars forming.
+The more your child scratches, the more itchy the chickenpox gets.
+Additionally, chickenpox can turn into bacterial infections (similar to impetigo) are likely to occur and, when you scratch, you also increase the risk of scars forming.

 We often prescribe antihistamine medications to children who have a lot of problems with their chickenpox.
-Experience does not help very much at all.
-Unfortunately.
+From experience, it does not help very much at all, unfortunately.

 A colleague tested the market’s entire range of medicines and non-medicines to try to ease the itchiness of chickenpox on their own children.
 She announced that the only thing that worked was a zinc spray.
 I haven’t seen any scientific studies on this, so take it for what it is.

-She also suggested letting the child wear a soft onesie around the clock.
+She also suggested dressing your child in a soft onesie around the clock.
 Partly to hide the blisters (when it’s not visible, you scratch less), and partly to not have to pull fabric over them more often than necessary (as this irritates their blisters).

 Chickenpox on mucous membranes